Recoil Energy Calculator

 Definition of recoil energy

 When a weapon or firearm is discharged, the ignited powder results in the release of high-velocity gases, which then propels the projectile forward.
+Find more on projectile motion using our projectile motion calculator.
 This reaction follows Newton's third law, such that the weapon imparts an equal reaction towards the shooter in the backward direction.

 This reaction varies for different firearms and is known as recoil.
 The energy associated with this reaction is the translational kinetic energy of the firearm.
 This kinetic energy is known as recoil energy.
 It is measured in joules (J) or foot pounds-force (ft-lbf).

-Mc are the velocity of bullet, velocity of powder charge, and mass of powder charge respectively.
-The velocity of powder charge varies as per the type of propellant used, however, there is a set of averaged values which can be used depending on the firearm:
+where , , and are the velocity of bullet, velocity of powder charge, and mass of powder charge respectively.
+The velocity of powder charge varies as per the type of propellant used, however, there is a which can be used depending on the firearm:

 Further, we calculate the kinetic energy of the firearm using the equation: